Pampas Cat Facts

 Felid TAG 2000 recommendation: Pampas cat (Oncifelis colocolo).
 Pampas cats have seldom been imported for any purpose, their appearance being less striking than that of the Geoffroy's cat.
 Not endangered in nature, the pampas cat now numbers less than one half dozen in zoos.
 This species is not recommended for support in North America.

 How rare is this cat ?
-The International Species Information Service lists 4 worldwide, with 3 being in the U.S. There are 0 living on Easy Street.
+The International Species Information Service lists in captivity 4 worldwide, with 3 being in the U.S.

 Information taken from the natural History of Wild Cats, and With Permission from IUCN Wild Cats.